kerron/misc/docs/neko.md

 You do this through information you are happy to share on your public Profile.

 You can write anything on your profile and have it go everywhere with you.
-You can see it as having the biggest promotional banner with you all the time, to showcase your skills, interests, and to promote yourself just the way you want.
+You can see it as having the biggest promotional banner with you all the time, to showcase your skills, profession, and interests.

-Your profile is a very effective way to show off who you are, your skills, profession and interests.

-This provide other people using the app with enough information to start a meaningful conversation about things that really specific and matter to you.
+This provide other people using the app with enough information to start a meaningful conversation about things that are specific and important to you.

 People are recommended to you based on their relative proximity, profession, and interests, making it easy to meet like-minded people.
 You decide what skills or interests you would like to know about, and we will tell you when you’re around this person.
 This means you can initiate a conversation on meaningful topics without feeling awkward or intrusive.